costa-rica/whatSticks08/readme.md

 This requires 2 main things:
 1. download/install ws_module (config and models) into your env
 2. download this repo
-3. python run from inside web
+3. python run from inside web/

 ## Step 1
 Download config and models packages from [whatSticks08modules](https://github.com/costa-rica/whatSticks08modules) repo.